People's Liberation Party-Front of Turkey

-The People's Liberation Party-Front of Turkey (Türkiye Halk Kurtuluş Partisi-Cephesi, THKP-C) was a Turkish Marxist–Leninist guerrilla group It was founded in 1970 by Münir Ramazan Aktolga, Yusuf Küpeli and Mahir Çayan, with the People's Liberation Party of Turkey (THKP) being the political wing, and the People's Liberation Front of Turkey (THKC) being the armed wing.
+The People's Liberation Party-Front of Turkey (Türkiye Halk Kurtuluş Partisi-Cephesi, THKP-C) was a Turkish Marxist–Leninist guerrilla group that was founded in 1970 by Münir Ramazan Aktolga, Yusuf Küpeli and Mahir Çayan.
+The People's Liberation Party of Turkey (THKP) was the political wing and the People's Liberation Front of Turkey (THKC) was the armed wing.

+History

 Kidnapping of Ephraim Elrom

 On 17 May 1971, the THKC guerrillas Ulaş Bardakçı, Hüseyin Cevahir, Mahir Çayan, Necmi Demir, Oktay Etiman and Ziya Yılmaz kidnapped Israeli consul Ephraim Elrom.
-They left an announcement directed "to the Americanist Councile of Ministers" (Turkish: Amerikancı Bakanlar Kuruluna) written by Ulaş Bardakçı and Hüseyin Cevahir.
+They left an announcement directed to the pro-American Council of Ministers (Turkish: Amerikancı Bakanlar Kuruluna) written by Bardakçı and Cevahir.
 After the Sledgehammer Operation, THKC guerrillas killed Ephraim Elrom on 22 May 1971.
-Elrom's body was found on the 23 May 1971 in the Hamarat Building, Nişantaşı, İstanbul.
+Elrom's body was found on the 23 May 1971 in the Hamarat Building, Nişantaşı, Istanbul.
 After the killing of the consul, the ethnic Zaza actor Yılmaz Güney hid the THKC guerrillas.

-Sibel Erkan Affair
+Sibel Erkan affair

 The THKC guerrillas left Güney's house the 24 May 1971.
-On 30 May 1971 Çayan and Cevahir entered a house in Maltepe, İstanbul, and took Sibel Erkan as a hostage.
+On 30 May 1971 Çayan and Cevahir entered a house in Maltepe, Istanbul, and took Sibel Erkan as a hostage.
 The police and army initiated a rescue operation and had the house under siege for 51 hours.
 After, they attacked the guerrillas on 1 June 1971.
 Firstly sniper Cihangir Erdeniz directed 3 shots at Cevahir.
 After, the forces entered the house and killed Cevahir.
 Also Çayan was captured.